Blog

 There are some exceptions to the rule against applying for new credit.
 Courts might allow you to apply for new credit to show that it’s a unique circumstance or a genuine emergency.

-Sometimes you could be granted permission to apply for new credit in special circumstances.
-For example, it is replacing an automobile after an accident or replacing a roof after storm damage.
+Sometimes, you could be granted permission to apply for new credit in special circumstances.
+For example, you might need to replace an automobile after an accident or a roof after storm damage.
 These are non-emergency instances that give you time to request prior approval, but they are necessary expenditures.

 The trustee or the court will carefully consider your requests in light of a few factors.
 One factor is whether the repair or replacement is absolutely necessary before the end of your bankruptcy plan.
 Another consideration is how the amount of the new line of credit will affect your ability to pay your bankruptcy payments.
 The court will also consider whether you are attempting to apply for secured or unsecured credit.